 - Visit a nearby Akshaya center.

 - Ask them to apply online for hypothecation cancellation and make a payment online.

 - Pay around Rs.
 200/- (out of which Rs.
 25/- is Akshaya’s service fee).

 - Collect fee receipt and keep it safe.

 - Visit RTO within 3 working days.

-P.S: The rates shown here are of the year 2015 when I had gone through the process.
+P.S: The rates shown here are from the year 2015 when I had gone through the process.
 Fees might vary now.

 Step 3: Create a Checklist of Required Documents